 What information do you have on Science, Technology, Engineering, and Mathematics (STEM) education in the U.S. by gender?

-Secondary education: STEM
+Secondary education: STEM Education and Career Expectations

 In 2009, compared to males, lower percentages of female high school graduates reported that they liked mathematics or science and that mathematics or science was one of their favorite subjects.